Modi34/Reenumerate-USB/README.md

 # Reenumerate-USB
-Alfred workflow to replag a usb device from software
+Alfred workflow to replag a usb device from software in Mac Os

 Sometimes you need to unplag a usb device and plug it again.